dwittaker/nd00333-capstone/README.md

 While it was only monitored by pulling the logs directly in python, Azure's AppInsights interface allows us to review the performance, failures, availability and other issues from a graphical user interface.
 That interface also allows us to [directly monitor](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-enable-app-insights#view-logs-in-the-studio) any elements logged in the entry script via the tool's traces table under the logs option.

+## Architectural Diagram

+## Improving the Project in the Future

+As mentioned above, there are a few options to consider:
+- Improving the data: further cleaning and feature selection/engineering
+- Experimenting with other score metrics, or a combination, if possible: root mean square for comparison with r2 score
+- Trying a wider range of hyperparameters: A uniform range on max features, poisson criterion, deeper forests
+- Try other algorithms: XGBoost in HyperDrive (due to its boosting functionality) or use of Deep Learning models in either AutoML or HyperDrive